By Whole30 team member Jen Kendall, who did some on-the-ground research for this article during her recent trip to beautiful Vancouver.

 Meat, Condiments, and Pantry Goods in Canada: Farmer’s Markets

 Hit up local farmer’s markets and artisan food shops for hidden Whole30 gems like homemade sauces, condiments, and meats.
-Don’t be afraid to ask the employees or store owners for help locating compliant items, like no-sugar-added salad dressing or sugar-free bacon.
+Don’t be afraid to ask the employees or store owners for help locating compatible items, like no-sugar-added salad dressing or sugar-free bacon.
 You never know what tasty items you’ll find, and you’ll support local businesses.

-For bacon and sausage, Vancouver resident and long-time Whole30’er Annabel of @epicureannie will go directly to Whole Foods, local butchers, or Choices Markets for compliant bacon and sausage.
+For bacon and sausage, Vancouver resident and long-time Whole30’er Annabel of @epicureannie will go directly to Whole Foods, local butchers, or Choices Markets for compatible bacon and sausage.
 These are usually available on a first come, first serve basis, and they go fast, so make friends with your butcher!

 Meat, Condiments, and Pantry Goods in Canada: Grocery Stores

-Certain Canadian grocery stores offer a handful of Whole30-compliant products, especially near larger cities.
+Certain Canadian grocery stores offer a handful of Whole30-compatible products, especially near larger cities.
 We’ve listed some examples below as provided by Canadian Whole30’ers, but we cannot confirm consistency or accuracy in these store offerings across the country.
 Don’t hesitate to call a grocery store and ask their customer service representative or store manager about the availability of these items.
 And remember, ALWAYS check your labels!
-Even if the Costco Kirkland bacon is usually compliant, you still want to be absolutely sure you grab the right one.
+Even if the Costco Kirkland bacon is usually compatible, you still want to be absolutely sure you grab the right one.

 Whole Foods: Whole30 Approved Red Boat Fish Sauce, SeaSnax (Vancouver), Whole30 Approved La Croix, GT’s Kombucha, coconut aminos, emergency bars (like LaraBars, NAKD bars, and nomz energy bites), bone broth (check the freezer section), and wildbrine kraut